 Drowning Prevention Resources

-According to the CDC, 3 children die every day due to drowning.
+According to the CDC, three children die every day due to drowning.
 Below are some great resources to learn more about drowning prevention.

 - R.E.S.P.E.CT. from the Association of Aquatic Professionals

 Spending time at the pool is a great way to have fun with your family and cool off during the hot summer months.
 However, to keep a day of fun from turning into a day of tragedy, you must take certain safety precautions to protect yourself and your family.

 By following safety rules, having and maintaining proper safety equipment, and ensuring your pool is regularly and adequately maintained, you and your family can make some great memories and continue enjoying your pool for years to come.

 Questions about pool safety?
 Drop me a line, and I’ll be happy to help as much as possible.